 Nagoya City Science Museum

 Another iconic Nagoya City central building is the Nagoya City Science Museum, resembling the Death Star from Star Wars seemingly hovering above the treetops of the city’s southern Shirakawa Park.
-The huge silver sphere is in fact the exterior of the world’s biggest planetarium, the 35m diameter Brother Earth.
+The huge silver sphere is in fact the exterior of the world’s biggest planetarium, the 35m diameter NTP Planet.
 The view looking southwards along Nagoya’s Chojamachi Dori street, with the city’s buildings forming a canyon on either side of the road, and at the far end, ready to roll like a giant silver pinball game, the Nagoya City Science Museum’s planetarium has to be seen to be believed.

 Tidal flows, sunlight on the waters and the ever-changing seasons mean that Nagoya’s 3.7 hectare traditional styled Shirotori Gardens and their delightful architecture provide varying photo opportunities every visit.